Free Will in Ancient Thought

 9. More important, Aristotle himself explicitly characterizes these cases as ones in which one acts against one's choice (prohairesis), προαίρεσις, proairesis, noun, "choice" rather than as cases in which one chooses to act against reason.
 What in Aristotle's view explains that one is acting against one's own beliefs is not a choice which causes the action.
 It is, rather, a long story about how in the past one has failed to submit oneself to the training, practice, exercise, discipline, and reflection which would ensure that one's nonrational desires are reasonable, that one acts for reasons, rather than on impulse, and hence that, if there is a conflict, one follows reason.
 It is this past failure, rather than a specific mental event, a choice or decision, which in Aristotle accounts for akratic action.

-What explains why someone acts against reason is a fact about his past: namely, that he "has failed to submit oneself to the training, practice, exercise, discipline, and reflection which would ensure that one's nonrational desires are reasonable, that one acts for reasons, rather than on impulse, and hence that, if there is a conflict, one follows reason."
+What explains why someone acts on an unreasonable nonrational desire is a fact about his past: namely, that he "has failed to submit oneself to the training, practice, exercise, discipline, and reflection which would ensure that one's nonrational desires are reasonable, that one acts for reasons, rather than on impulse, and hence that, if there is a conflict, one follows reason."

 10. It should now be clear why Aristotle does not have a notion of a will.
 One's willing, one's desire of reason, is a direct function of one's cognitive state, of what reason takes to be a good thing to do.
 One's nonrational desire is a direct function of the state of the nonrational part of the soul.
 One acts either on a rational desire, a willing, or on a nonrational desire, an appetite.
 In the case of conflict, there is not a further instance which would adjudicate or resolve the matter.
 In particular, reason is not made to appear in two roles, first as presenting its own case and then as adjudicating the conflict by making a decision or choice.
 How the conflict gets resolved is a matter of what happened in the past, perhaps the distant past.